mozilla/addons-server/docs/topics/development/testing.rst

 `pytest-django`_, and `Selenium`_ for our automated testing.
 This gives us a lot of power and flexibility to test all aspects of the site.

-Selenium tests are in a separate `Selenium repository`_.

 Configuration
 -------------